ALEX00100alex/UpdatedPortfolio/README.md

 ## Background

-This is my first attempt at a mobile-reponsive Portfolio website, incorporating the following elements:
+This is my second attempt at a mobile-reponsive Portfolio website, incorporating the following elements:
 1. Grid System
 2. Bootstrap and Materialize components
 3. Javascript